 We integrated our materiality considerations into our Enterprise Risk Management (ERM) process where relevant, particularly focusing on areas such as Occupational Health and Safety (OHS), governance, and sustainable packaging that are overseen at a Board level.
 Our procedure involves identifying significant risks and opportunities with substantial financial implications and integrating them into the ERM framework.

-Recently, we completed a new double materiality assessment in reference to the European Financial Reporting Advisory Group (EFRAG) guidance for materiality assessment released in February 2024, and the draft European Sustainability Reporting Standard (ESRS), ESRS 1 general requirement standard, released in November 2022, our Double Materiality Assessment is conducted in alignment with Corporate Sustainability Reporting
+Recently, we completed a new double materiality assessment in reference to the European Financial Reporting Advisory Group (EFRAG) guidance for materiality assessment released in February 2024, and the draft European Sustainability Reporting Standard (ESRS), ESRS 1 general requirement standard, released in November 2022, our Double Materiality Assessment is conducted in alignment with Corporate Sustainability Reporting Disclosure (CSRD) guidelines.
+We have used the Double Materiality framework to assess a sustainability topic from both impact perspective and/or financial standpoint.
+We are now in the process of including additional topics like Diversity, Equity, and Inclusion in our ERM approach.

 This continuous initiative ensures that pertinent material issues are efficiently handled and monitored within our risk management structure.